-6.4 Ticket gates
+Ticket gates

-We have automatic ticket gates operational at a number of stations on our network - Aberdeen, Anderson, Argyle Street, Ayr, Charing Cross, Dundee, Edinburgh Park, Edinburgh Waverley, Glasgow Central High and Low Level, Glasgow Queen Street High and Low Level, Haymarket, Inverness, Perth and Stirling.
-All of these gate lines have at least one automatic wide aisle gate to make access easier for you.
+We have automatic ticket gates operational at a number of stations on our network - Aberdeen, Anderson, Argyle Street, Ayr, Bathgate, Charing Cross, Dundee, Edinburgh Park, Edinburgh Waverley, Exhibition Centre, Glasgow Central High and Low Level, Glasgow Queen Street High and Low Level, Haymarket, Inverness, Perth and Stirling.
+All of these automatic gate lines have at least one automatic wide aisle gate to make access easier for you.
 These gates are normally staffed.
 When a station with automatic or manual ticket gates is unstaffed, we will leave the ticket gates open.

-6.5 Luggage assistance
+Luggage assistance

-At our staffed stations we do commit to providing assistance with luggage for disabled and older passengers free of charge, within the station boundary, to and from the train, as long as it is within the allowances set out in the National Rail Conditions of Carriage.
+At our staffed stations we do commit to providing luggage assistance for disabled and older passengers within the station boundary, to and from the train as long as it is within the allowances set out in the National Rail Conditions of Carriage.
 The luggage assistance we will provide is also subject to the ability of our staff to lift it safely.
 Please bear in mind that space for luggage on our trains is limited so please give thought to its size and weight.